Packers power past Rockets - Austin Daily Herald

 The Packers have five games remaining until the Section 1AAA Tournament begins.
 Austin is in a battle with Byron (10-1 overall) for the top seed.

-Due to the pandemic, the Section 1AAA Tournament will be played at the high seed all the way until the final, making the No. 1 seed vital for a state pursuit.
+Due to the pandemic, the Section 1AAA Tournament will be played at the high seed all the way until the championship, making the No. 1 seed vital for a state pursuit.

 If no games are cancelled, Austin will have played six games in a span of 12 days before the tournament begins.